cits3007/cits3007.github.io/src/assessment.md

 Details on how to attempt quizzes are provided via announcements, please check them regularly.

-There will typically be 3 quizzes, scheduled in weeks 4, 7 and 11 (details to be confirmed; check the announcements for full details).
+There will typically be 2 quizzes, scheduled in weeks 4 and 7 (details to be confirmed; check the announcements for full details).
+The week 4 quiz is take-home and online; the week 7 quiz is completed face-to-face in lab classes.

 {#